Zimperium/zScanMarketplace/README.md

 1. Click the Settings tab in your GitHub repository.
 2. Click Code Security and Analysis on the left navigation pane under the Security section.
 3. Click Enable for GitHub Advanced Security and confirm the setting.
 This permits code scanning and secret scanning.
-4. Under GHAS, ensure that Set up code scanning is enabled.
+4. Under GHAS, ensure that "Set up code scanning" is enabled.
 This is a required step.

 ### Step 3 - Add a Repository Secret in GitHub